IaaS Cloud Future

 Industry Use Cases

-• E-commerce: Online retailers use IaaS to handle traffic spikes during sales events.
+• E-commerce: Online retailers use IaaS to handle traffic spikes during sales events and ensure seamless user experiences.

-• Healthcare: Hospitals leverage IaaS for secure storage and analysis of patient data.
+• Healthcare: Hospitals and clinics leverage IaaS for secure data storage, telemedicine platforms, and AI-driven diagnostics.

-• Media and Entertainment: Streaming platforms rely on IaaS for content delivery and scalability.
+• Media and Entertainment: Streaming services rely on IaaS for high-performance content delivery and real-time analytics.

-• Financial Services: Banks use IaaS for fraud detection and real-time transaction processing.
+• Finance: Banks and financial institutions use IaaS for fraud detection, risk analysis, and secure transaction processing.

 Competitive Advantages